billygk/alpha-trading/portfolio_review_update.md

 4. **Strict Budget Awareness (CRITICAL)**:
    * You MUST NOT recommend a BUY if the available_budget is less than the price of a single share of the target asset.
    * If available_budget is insufficient for a high-conviction entry, you MUST return **HOLD** unless you identify a viable **Rotation Strategy** (selling a weak link).
+5. **Fractional assets**: We are allowed to buy fractional assets
+6. **budget check**: before recommending a BUY, we must ensure that the total cost of the operation does not exceed the available_budget.

 # **Rotation & Exit Strategy**

 1. **Opportunity Cost Management**: If the budget is full but a high-conviction "Pillar" opportunity arises, evaluate the current portfolio for a "Weakest Link."